-Throughout history, business and tradesmen have been responsible for much innovation in technology (that would not occur without it), economic growth, and prosperity.
+Throughout history, businesses and tradesmen have been responsible for much innovation in technology (that would not occur without it), economic growth, and prosperity.
 All parties benefit from business relationships.

 Without business, no one would be able to afford many products and services; they are often much cheaper than creating the product or service by yourself.
 If you wanted a house built from scratch (assuming it is possible), you would have to pay someone for their labor.